 On the contrary, double time is expressed when workers exceed the regular overtime hours.
 For example, an employee who works on Thanksgiving might receive double time.

-Besides California’s law, which says that an employer has to give double time pay to an employee if he/she does work over 12 hours, the state makes mandatory that an employer has to pay double time if an employee works more than 8 hours per day for seven consecutive days in a week.
+Besides California’s law, which says that an employer has to give double time pay to an employee if he/she works over 12 hours, the state makes it mandatory that an employer has to pay double time if an employee works more than 8 hours per day for seven consecutive days in a week.

-Here is a tabular representation of the double time vs overtime to sum up all the findings regarding the two:
+Here is a tabular representation of double time vs. overtime to sum up all the findings regarding the two:

 Final Thoughts

-A thorough understanding of the differences between overtime vs double time is crucial for business owners and managers.
-Not being familiar with these can lead to a lower level of compliance with the labor law, consequently, the management may face legal troubles, fees, payroll pitfalls, and costly errors.
+A thorough understanding of the differences between overtime and double time is crucial for business owners and managers.
+Not being familiar with these can lead to a lower level of compliance with the labour law.
+Consequently, the management may face legal troubles, fees, payroll pitfalls, and costly errors.

-The application, calculation, and laws are not uniform for both of them.
+The application, calculation, and laws are not uniform for both.
 Overtime is mainly for hours over 40 in a workweek and is required federally.
 When applying double time, it is usually related to unique cases.